 When most people hear the term ultra-low-cost carrier, the first thing they do is cringe.
 The second thing they do is probably think about an airline like Ryanair.

-Ryanair is an Irish airline headquartered in Dublin, and they have long been a low-cost carrier that people love to complain about.
+Ryanair is an Irish airline headquartered in Dublin, and it has long been a low-cost carrier that people love to complain about.

-Sometimes it’s the extra fees for everything from water to their baggage fees to seat assignments that brings out the anger.
-Other times it’s the operational inconsistencies that have led them to delay and cancel hundreds and hundreds of flights over the past couple of years.
+Sometimes it’s the extra fees for everything from water to baggage fees to seat assignments that brings out the anger.
+Other times it’s the operational inconsistencies that have led the airline to delay and cancel hundreds and hundreds of flights over the past couple of years.

 Either way, you can consistently find social media littered with disparaging comments about Ryanair.
 Unfortunately, much of that anger is caused by a lack of understanding.